qleet/user-docs/docs/tech-stack.md

 ### Infrastructure Management

-QleetOS uses [Crossplane](https://github.com/crossplane/crossplane) to manage cloud provider infrastructure.
-We do *not* use their composite resources but instead prefer to write code in our controllers that manage their primitives to manage IaaS resources for the compute space systems.
+QleetOS currently supports AWS for infrastructure management.
+We use the [v2 SDK for the Go programming language](https://github.com/aws/aws-sdk-go-v2) to manage AWS resources.
+We do not use any intermediate toolchain or libraries such as Pulumi, Crossplane or Terraform.
+These are capable tools for certain use cases.
+However, using the AWS SDK directly gives us the most flexibility and ensures we don't encounter any unsupported operations we might need to perform in managing cloud resources for QleetOS users.

 ## Compute Space